PennLINC/PennLINC.github.io/docs/LabHome/Meetings/LabMeetings.md

 Weekly lab meetings occur every Tuesday from 3:30-4:30PM, with exceptions for holiday and travel schedule.

-The current lab meeting schedule can be found [here](https://docs.google.com/spreadsheets/d/1BDtJWv49Z7BVIKIHcFms4NalxAnssX8Psl-PvlW6ZPM/edit#gid=1932655502).
+The current lab meeting schedule can be found pinned to the #pennlinc_general channel on slack.
 Slides from past lab meetings can be found in [this repository](https://github.com/PennLINC/labSlides); please remember to post your slides there following a lab meeting presentation.

-All members of the image analysis team (regardless of faculty mentor) are welcome to attend, but trainees supervised by Satterthwaite are expected to attend-- and let me know directly if you cannot attend; also please make every effort to be promptly on time.
+All members of the image analysis team (regardless of faculty mentor) are welcome to attend, but trainees at PennLINC are expected to attend-- and let Ted know directly if you cannot attend; also please make every effort to be promptly on time.
 Clinical research coordinators are encouraged to attend as well, excepting conflicts with participant visits.
-The meeting rotates among the following formats.
 Note that if you sign up for a slot on the schedule please **mark it in your calendar clearly**-- we definitely want to avoid last second schedule conflicts / content vacancies.

+Lab meeting is a flexible format; several common "flavors" are below.
+It is critical when leading a lab meeting to specify what the "goal" of the lab meeting is.

 ### Work in progress

-These occur typically twice a month.
-In general, each lab member presents their current project in a typical scientific format, with a focus on explaining new methods, exciting results, and current obstacles.
-It should be emphasized that the goal is that these presentations are both accessible and interesting to lab members of all skill levels.
-This is an informal format where questions, discussion, and interruptions are _highly_ encouraged.
-However, as scientific presentations is an important skill at all career stages, it is good to take this opportunity to prepare for this well in advance.
+This is the most common lab meeting format: a lab member presents their current project in a typical scientific format, with a focus on explaining new methods, exciting results, and current obstacles.
+These presentations should be geared to be accessible and interesting to lab members of all skill levels.
+This is not a "super-glossy" format; it is rather an informal format where questions, discussion, and interruptions are _highly_ encouraged.
+As such, it is a good idea to structure the presentation in a way that encourages discussion, especially around key issues.

 ### Informatics and pipeline updates

-These occur 1-2 times a semester, and typically are focused on new initiatives regarding neuroinformatics initiatives.
+These occur 1-2 times a semester, and typically are focused on new initiatives regarding neuroinformatics initiatives, including data resources, analysis pipelines, reproducability efforts, and open-science initiatives.

 ### Journal club

 This occurs on an irregular schedule, and usually focuses on an important article that may guide new projects or a change in practice.
 In general, each lab member should expect to lead journal club 1x/ year.
 A slide deck describing the article, displaying major results, and key questions is suggested.  _All_ lab members are expected to read the article prior to journal club.

+### Topic review

+This is like a more ambitious version of a journal club.
+Instead of focusing on a single paper, a lab member will present a series of studies on a topic of interest.

+### Tool review

+This is an interactive format where a lab member introduces -- and ideally demos!! -- a new tool that may be of broad interest to the lab.
+Another version is a "Tool Blitz" where multiple tools are quickly reviewed, usually by different lab members.

 ### Quarterly update